marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 categories: jekyll update
 published: yes
 pygments: true
-summary: "In this post I will sum up all the steps I have gone through to implement a Hearbleed POC.
+summary: "In this post I have summarized all the steps I have gone through to implement a Hearbleed POC.
 The aim was to try to exploit the well known bug to steal the private keys from my local instance using a vulnerable version of OpenSSL.
 Unfortunately the outcome was not the one I was hoping for, but this has